sconover/wrong/README.markdown

 To summarize: if you do `require 'wrong'` and `include Wrong` then you will get the whole ball of wax.
 Most people will probably want this since it's easier, but there is an alternative, whici is to `require` and `include` only what you want.

 And beware: if you don't `require 'wrong'`, then `include Wrong` will not do anything at all.

+## Gotcha: Side Effects Within the Assert Block ##

+Be careful about making calls within the assert block that cause state changes.

+    @x = 1
+    def increment
+      @x += 1
+    end

+    assert { increment == 2 }
+    assert { increment == 2 }
+     ==> Expected (increment == 2), but
+         increment is 5

+The first time increment fires the result is 2.
+The second time the result is 3, and then Wrong introspects the block to create a good failure message, causing increment to fire a couple more times.

+Confusing, we know!
+A few patient Wrong users have hit this when the assert involves ActiveRecord write methods like #create! and #save.

+Fix: introduce a variable:

+    value = increment
+    assert { value == 2 }
+    assert { value == 2 }

 ## Apology ##